bdolan55/CI_PP1_DND/README.md

 ![Fonts](./docs/features/poppins_google_font.png)

 ### Structure
 The website has been presented in a familiar and user friendly way.
 The navigation through the website would be familiar to any user arriving to the site.
-Navigation bar is clean and presented along the top of the page with the NavBar being set to sticky it moves with you as you scroll down the page for easy site navigation.
+Navigation bar is clean and presented along the top of the page with the NavBar being set to sticky for ease so the navbar moves with you as you scroll down the page for easy site navigation.
 From left to right on Navbar you have DND Group Text to show Owner of site and on the right side shows the headings and links to the other pages within the site. :

 - The homepage has a Main Hero Image with Text on top stating DND Group motto.
 - The Our Company page has a paragraph promoting on DND Group ethos and images and contact details to managerial staff within DND Group.